jangabrielsson/EventRunner/README.md

 # EventRunner
 Scene event framework for Fibaro HC2 (visit [Wiki](../../wiki/Home) for more details)

-EventRunner for HC2.
-This framework is way to combine schedulers and trigger rules within a single scene.
+This framework is a way to combine schedulers and trigger rules within a single scene instance.
 It is an 'event' based model where rules can be written in either Lua or a homemade "script language", or a mix of both.
-The framework allows the coder to work within a single scene instance and not bother about multiple scene instances being triggered.
+The framework allows the programmer to work within a single scene instance and not bother about multiple scene instances being triggered.
 This means that a scene can keep state in local Lua variables and not having to rely on Fibaro globals to remember things between scene invocations.
 This also means that the scene is always running while active, however it is very conservative on systems resources.
 Things that need to be remembered between restart of the scene/HC2 need of course to be stored somewhere permanently e.g. using Fibaro globals.

 The goal with the script syntax has been to be able to concisely express typical scheduling/triggering logic needed in my own home automation system; Things that need to happen at specific times.
 Things that need to be done because of triggers in the systems.
 And things that should happen if some conditions are true for a given time.
 Rules also need to be able to take into considerations additional conditions like day of week, values of global or local variables etc. More about the script language [here](https://github.com/jangabrielsson/EventRunner/wiki/Script-expressions)